marcusgmueller/guestmanual/stay/keys.md

 | 5 | Rear garden gate & Chain for the garden furniture |
 | 6 | shed door |

+{: .note }
-💡 Please do not remove the key fobs from the keys and make sure that all keys are back in place when you leave.
+Please do not remove the key fobs from the keys and make sure that all keys are back in place when you leave.